molefrog/wouter/README.md

 matched against the pattern.
 By default, a built-in matcher function is used, which implements basic functionality such as wildcard parameters (see above).

-However, if you do need to have `path-to-regexp`-like functionality, you can specify your own matcher function.
+However, if you do need to have more advanced functionality, you can specify your own matcher which should look like:
-This matcher function should follow the convention below:

 ```js
 /*